Rock with You: Music video

 A music video was released for the song, using the shorter single version.
 It features Michael in a sparkly sequined suit singing the song with a bright laser behind him.
 The video was directed by Bruce Gowers and filmed in 1979 at the 800 Stage in Los Angeles, California.

-The music video was included on the video albums: Video Greatest Hits - HIStory, Number Ones and Michael Jackson's Vision.
+The music video was included on the video albums: Video Greatest Hits – HIStory, Number Ones and Michael Jackson's Vision.

 Live performances

 Michael Jackson first performed the song on the Jacksons' Destiny World Tour on the second leg.
 He performed the song on the Jacksons' Triumph Tour and Victory Tour.
-He performed the song on his solo tour the Bad World Tour.
+He performed the song on his solo world tour Bad.
 He also performed the song during the HIStory World Tour, as a part of the Off the Wall medley (also featuring "Off the Wall" and "Don't Stop Til' You Get Enough") in certain concerts.
 "Rock with You" was rehearsed for the Dangerous World Tour, but was not performed.
 Jackson also would have performed it for the This Is It concert series, but the shows were canceled, due to his sudden death.